khanonjs/khanon.js-website/public/docs/2-app-states.md

 # App state overview

-[App States](https://khanonjs.com/api-docs/modules/decorators_app_app_state.html) makes reference to the current state of the application.
-This means each app state decides what to load on self start, what to unload on self end, and it decides when and how the application changes of state.
+[App states](https://khanonjs.com/api-docs/modules/decorators_app_app_state.html) are logical controllers of the application.
+Each app state decides what to load on start, what to unload on end, and it decides when and how the application changes of state.
+They control the flow of the application.

 This is better explained with an example:

 Once the application has started, the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) app callback is invoked.
-At this point, instead loading a GUI or scene, you can start the MainMenuAppState.
-This state loads a *MainMenuBackgroundScene*, and a *MainMenuGUI*.
-After those two are loaded, *MainMenuAppState* receives the [onComplete](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html#onComplete) [LoadingProgress](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html) event, displaying both scene and GUI.
-The end of *MainMenuAppState* unloads both *MainMenuBackgroundScene* and *MainMenuGUI*.
+At this point, instead loading a GUI or scene, you can start the *MainMenuAppState*.
+This state loads the scene *MainMenuBackgroundScene* and the GUI *MainMenuGUI*.
+After those two elements are loaded the [onStart](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html#onStart) callback is invoked, displaying both scene and GUI.
+From this point it is the scene and the GUI who decide how to continue with the game.

 # Using the app state interface

-To implement an app state you need to create a class, apply the [AppState decorator](https://khanonjs.com/api-docs/functions/decorators_app_app_state.AppState.html) and extend the
+To implement an app state you need to create a class, apply the [AppState decorator](https://khanonjs.com/api-docs/functions/decorators_app_app_state.AppState.html) and extend
 [AppStateInterface](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html).

 **app-state.ts**